 Extend Joint Care™ for Dogs combines four active ingredients in a single non-prescription dietary supplement designed to improve and maintain joint health in your dog.
 Our unique blend consists of Glucosamine HCL, MSM (Methyl Sulfonyl Methane), Type II Chicken Collagen, and Ascorbic Acid.
 Each ingredient plays a vital role in supporting hip and joint health in your Dog.
-At Extend Pet Health, we have formulated this product to be one of the safest and most effective joint care supplements for your dog, supporting healthy joints.
+At Extend Pets, we have formulated this product to be one of the safest and most effective joint care supplements for your dog, supporting healthy joints.

 Extend Joint Care™ is the simple way to help ensure that your dog's joints stay healthy and strong through the course of their whole lives.
 Four active ingredients work synergistically to support joint health, increase joint strength and viscosity, and protect joint cartilage from damage and wear.
 For additional details, read up on how it works.